barrypevans/CS499-PathTracer/README.md

 <b>Current State:</b></br>
-Currently the path tracer can render spheres and planes with diffuse global illumnation.</br>
+Currently the path tracer can render spheres and planes with full global illumnation..</br>
-Next Event Estimate was recently implemented.
-This makes convergence about 10 times faster.</br>
+The BRDF used is currently Cook-Torrance and the algorithm is made parallel on a per pixel basis.</br>

 <b>Current Image:</b></br>